polyseam/cndi/docs/walkthroughs/eks/cnpg-example.md

    Service (EKS).
 3. **Deploy a Jupyter Notebook on the EKS Cluster**: Launch a Jupyter Notebook instance on your EKS cluster for interactive data analysis.
-4. **Upload Vectors into a PostgreSQL Vector Database Table and Run Semantic Search Queries**: Use Jupyter Notebook to load data, create vectors, and perform semantic searches against your PostgreSQL database.
+4. **Upload Vectors into a PostgreSQL Database and Run Semantic Search Queries**: Use Jupyter Notebook to load data, create vectors, and perform semantic searches against your PostgreSQL database.

 ## prerequisites ✅